Organic Grower Fruit Growers News Vegetable Growers News National Nut Grower Spudman Product Processing GPN Mag

 Fall foragers: Mustard cover crops provide biofumigation

-Growing mustard cover crops for biofumigation is a strategy that can help manage many soil pathogens.
-In Ohio, the practice can be used in the spring to help control Plectosporium before planting pumpkins instead of managing the disease with conventional fungicides.
+Growing mustard cover crops for biofumigation is an emerging strategy that can help manage many soil pathogens.
+In Ohio, growers can use mustard cover crops in spring to help control Plectosporium before planting pumpkins, reducing the reliance on conventional fungicides.

-However, new research from Ohio State University shows seeding a mustard cover crop after wheat harvest offers another biofumigation opportunity and provides an excellent source of pollen in the fall for honeybees.
+Now, new research from Ohio State University shows seeding a mustard cover crop after wheat harvest offers another biofumigation window — and provides an excellent source of pollen in the fall for honeybees.

 “The window for biofumigation can get narrow in the spring,” said Jim Jasinski, integrated pest management program coordinator with the OSU Extension.
 “If you’re planning on planting pumpkins in late May or early June, you’re talking about an April planting of a mustard cover crop.
 But when you put mustard in after wheat, you can get two to three months of good growth.”

-And then there is the benefit to pollinators.
-Research by Chia-Hua Lin, a research scientist in OSU’s Department of Entomology, placed honeybee hives near spring and fall cover crops of mustard and looked at the types of pollen collected by the bees.
+Pollinator benefits are an added bonus.
+Research by Chia-Hua Lin, a research scientist in OSU’s Department of Entomology, placed honeybee hives near spring and fall mustard cover crops to analyze the pollen collected by the bees.

-In the spring, 89% of the pollen collected by the honeybees was from clovers, more specifically the Trifolium genus of the Fabaceae family of plants (red clover is Trifolium pratense; white clover is Trifolium repens).
-Very little pollen was collected from the Brassica family of plants, which would include the mustard cover crop.
+In the spring, 89% of the pollen collected by the honeybees came from clovers, more specifically the Trifolium genus of the Fabaceae family of plants (red clover is Trifolium pratense; white clover is Trifolium repens).
+Very little pollen was collected from the Brassica family, which includes mustard.

-In the fall, when vegetation is senescing, the percentages reversed and the honeybees collected 77% of their pollen from the Brassica family, which is attributed to the late- planted, mustard cover crop.
+In the fall, when vegetation is senescing, the percentages reversed, as 77% of the pollen came from Brassicas — primarily the late-planted mustard cover crop.

-“The bees will forage where there is pollen,” Jasinski.
+“The bees will forage where there is pollen,” Jasinski said.

 “A fall cover crop gives you one shot to knock down the level of Plectosporium inoculum in the soil,” Jasinski said.
 “The cover crop the next spring gives you another shot to knock it down even more.”